 Inside one Southern university, Christian missionaries are being trained to go undercover in the Muslim world and win converts for Jesus.
-Their stated goal: to wipe out Islam.

 Originally published in Mother Jones.

 AT 8 O’CLOCK ON A WARM MONDAY MORNING IN JANUARY, 20 students file into Rick Love’s classroom at Columbia International University in South Carolina.
 Eyes glassy from writing papers all weekend, they clutch Styrofoam cups of Folgers as they settle into their seats.
 In front, an overhead projector hums; it is hooked up to the instructor’s laptop, ready for a morning full of PowerPoint presentations.

 Outside, CIU’s piney campus is quiet.
 Most of the student body has not yet returned from Christmas break.
 But these students, all evangelical Christians, have arrived two weeks early for an intensive course on how to win converts in Islamic countries.
 They’re learning from the master: Love is the international director of Frontiers, the largest Christian group in the world that focuses exclusively on proselytizing to Muslims.
 With 800 missionaries in 50 countries, Frontiers’ reach extends from the South Pacific to North Africa, with every major Islamic region in between.

 Love is 49, a black-leather-jacket-wearing whirlwind of a man with a salt-and-pepper beard and a quick sense of humor.
 He’s a chronic multitasker, routinely praying aloud while drinking coffee and simultaneously reviewing his lecture notes.
 Little known outside the missionary world, he’s an icon within it—an evangelistic entrepreneur who wins admirers with what he calls his “middle linebacker” personality.
 His seminars are usually closed to the media and the public.